 Originally flowing eastward, Line 9 was reversed in 1998 as foreign oil from areas such as West Africa and the Middle East became more affordable.
 Currently, Line 9 transports that foreign-sourced crude in a westbound direction (Ontario and Quebec refineries currently process 18% and 90% foreign-sourced crude, respectively).

 However, Western Canadian crude is now priced significantly lower than foreign oil.
-And as a result, Enbridge has made a regulatory application to the National Energy Board (NEB) to reverse the flow of Line 9 once again.
+And as a result, Enbridge made a successful regulatory application to the National Energy Board (NEB) over the past two years to reverse the flow of Line 9 once again.

 Over the past decade, Enbridge has transported nearly 12 billion barrels of crude oil with a safe delivery record that’s better than 99.999 per cent.
 We also know that’s not good enough, because our goal – simply, unequivocally – will always be zero incidents.